BoyangW/ImageReconstruction/README.md

 DL SSIM:  0.946
 ```

-These results are from synthetic phantoms and should be interpreted as a controlled technical demonstration, not clinical validation.
+These results are from synthetic phantoms and should be interpreted as a controlled technical demonstration.

-## Limitations

-- The data are synthetic and do not represent real patient CT studies.
-- The learned model operates after FBP rather than directly reconstructing from scanner raw data.
-- The metrics are useful for controlled comparison but do not replace expert image-quality review.
-- The project does not include DICOM integration, scanner calibration, regulatory validation, or production deployment.